 Hernandez: The MBA program has been essential to my work.
-Everything that I learned, I've used: the marketing, finance, leadership, and organizational management skills.
-Because of the dynamic that exists where I am now-this emerging economyeveryone in the world is there.
-More than 80% of the population is foreigners, and it will always be a larger percentage since there is such a small population of locals.
-So you have to understand leadership and diversity and be sensitive to those soft skills.
-What's more, this population has varying degrees of education, and their work experience may or may not be appropriate for the level of responsibility in these complex projects.
-Often you find yourself further up the chain of command in the company to manage these imbalances.
-I was fortunate enough to have the architecture background that is highly valued in real estate development in this part of the world, and then having the MBA from a respected US university such as Emory was a big plus.
+Black: The economy has bounced back and so has the interest in Everything that I learned, I've used: the marketing, finance, real estate.
+Our BBA and MBA real estate clubs are growing and leadership, and organizational management skills.
+Because of the very active.
+We have 23 members on the student advisory board for dynamic that exists where I am now-this emerging economythe Goizueta Real Estate Private Equity Fund.
+This is the third year everyone in the world is there.
+More than 80% of the population for the investment fund, and we have three private equity deals and is foreigners, and it will always be a larger percentage since there four REITS stocks.
+What's great is the students are learning the is such a small population of locals.
+So you have to understand analytical techniques to managing real dollars, and these skills will leadership and diversity and be sensitive to those soft skills.
+What's make an impressive line on their resume and help them perform more, this population has varying degrees of education, and their better in interviews.
+Then we continue to have a very active real work experience may or may not be appropriate for the level of estate alumni group, and they will hold the second real estate responsibility in these complex projects.
+Often you find yourself summit meeting in the spring.
+Between the case competitions further up the chain of command in the company to manage these and the number of internship and job possibilities, the program is imbalances.
+I was fortunate enough to have the architecture stronger than ever.-Myra Thomas background that is highly valued in real estate development in this part of the world, and then having the MBA from a respected US university such as Emory was a big plus.
 The stars all aligned, and it created a lot of value for me.
 As a result, I am able to sit down with international teams of architects, engineers, contractors, and finance professionals; understand what the technical and business issues are; and provide solutions.